 Are you good at solving riddles and puzzles?
-Try these eight short puzzles and riddles which require some thought but certainly will make you pass the time pleasantly.
+Try these eight short puzzles for advanced solvers which require some thought but certainly will make you pass your time pleasantly while enhancing your cognitive function, too!

 1. Mary arrives at her new job, in a 60-story building.
 While she is waiting for the elevator to go to her office, she sees that it is broken.
 Of course, she doesn’t want to climb up 60 floors on foot.
 Nevertheless, she must reach the office.
 What does she do?